 LICENSING OF JUDGES

 - The Vice President of each division shall have complete discretion as to the nature, structure, and composition of his or her committee, which exists to aid that person in the performance of his or her duties.
-Meeting shall be called at the discretion of that Vice President.
+The meeting shall be called at the discretion of that Vice President.

 - The Vice President of each division, or his or her appointee, shall preside over and regulate committee meetings, which shall be initiated by the setting of an agenda pursuant to Roberts Rules of Order and which agenda shall be followed by all participants and guests.